RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 - Serial port based application's scalability and performance testing
 - Can be used as a medium for inter/intra-process communication
 - Serial port communication sniffer or test sniffer application itself
-- GPS coordinates emulator/simulator
+- GPS coordinates and robotics emulator/simulator
 - Application development when hardware is still not available
 - Test/debug different serial port device emulators like modem and faxes etc
 - Testing high level user space drivers
 - Segregate hardware issues from software bugs quickly during product development
 - Multiple producers/consumers sharing same channel application design development/testing
 - Development cost reduction across team
+- Add new functionality to existing application by inserting plugin between serial hardware and existing application
+  [hw device]--[hw comport]--[plugin software (process data)]--[virtual comport]--[Existing application]

 ##Features
-- Emulate plug and play device
+- Emulate A plug and play device
 - Create standard, loopback or custom connected serial devices
+- Create/destroy virtual serial ports dynamically (no reboot required)
 - Ports can be created automatically at system boots
-- Serial ports can be deleted even when opened by an application
+- Serial ports can be deleted even when opened by an application (useful in automated testing)
 - Emulate all serial port settings and control signals
 - Emulate none, software and hardware flow controls
 - Create large number of serial ports
-- Supports standard, loopback and custom connections
 - Operating system specific serial port APIs and IOCTL supported
 - Speed is directly proportional to your software/hardware configuration
+- Virtual box and VMware virtual machine supported
+- API to control virtual ports directly from your application

 ##Pins mapping